 Good governance principles for WA boards and committees

-The principles have been established through consultation with public sector bodies and boards.
 The principles are not mandatory.
-They are an information resource for establishing and maintaining good governance practices.
+They are a resource to assist boards to establish and maintain good governance practices.
 Application of the principles must be flexible to suit the nature of the each board and there is no ‘one right way’ to use them.

 The seven principles are:

 - Roles and responsibilities are clear and understood

 - The board structure and composition ensures relevant expertise and diversity

 - The board has a strategic focus

 - Control systems have integrity and support accountability

 - A culture of responsible and ethical decision making is promoted

 This guide should be used in conjunction with the Board essentials publication, which identifies and summarises the structures of boards, key stakeholders, and the legislative and policy frameworks that may be relevant to board members